-March 22 will be the start of the 26.2 Mile-A-Day Challenge.
+March 21 will also be the start of the 26.2 Mile-A-Day Challenge.
 Everybody will run, walk, skip, trot, or saunter one mile each day and on the 27th day, we all join together to complete our “marathon” by running .2 together.

 All participants are invited to participate in both the full virtual challenge on March 21 as well as the Mile-A-Day.

 Not sure how far a mile actually is?
 It’s 1760 yards and it is also 5280 feet.
 That’s it!
 It is also just 4 laps around a track or the distance of The University of Michigan Stadium to Burton Tower.

 Why are we so obsessed with the mile?

 The mile is a distance we can all relate to.
 We’ve run it in gym class, we’ve traveled for miles, we’ve had miles to go, we’ve been told it’s less than a mile away, and the list could go on.
 The mile is a magical distance and most anybody can run, jog, walk, or trot a mile a day!

 In partnership with the Rotary Club, we are committing all our fundraising efforts for this event as well as the 2021 Probility Ann Arbor Marathon to organizations that help and support mental health and/or issues associated with mental health and play an active role in reducing the stigma around mental illness.

 Epic Races will be donating 10% of each entry fee to one of our featured charities.
 You will have the opportunity to choose where you would like yours to go during the registration.
 Want to raise money for a specific organization that supports mental health and reducing the stigma?
 Have them apply below to be a featured charity.